samuelstalder/Whatsapp_Analysis/README.md

 ```
 credits
 ```
-Get all messages with e specific word in it:
+Get all messages with a specific word in it:
 ```
 searchword <username> <word>
 ```